-Harris’ rise and fall was so quick, that if charted, they might look like an A. As “DiG!” director Ondi Timoner notes, he was among the first to provide hard numbers on Internet statistics and trends early on, making him his first fortune.
-He made his second by founding pseudo.com, a trailblazer in ‘net programming.
+Harris rise and fall was so quick, that if charted, they might look like an A. As director Ondi Timoner (Dig!) notes, he was among the first to provide hard numbers on Internet statistics and trends early on, making him his initial fortune.
+He made his second by founding Pseudo.com, a trailblazer in net programming.

-But what he did after that gives “Public” its power.
-Believing the world was moving toward a time where people would give up privacy online, he commissioned an “art project” in which 100 volunteers were sequestered underground.
-They wore matching uniforms, lived in pods, subject to intense interrogation and were under the watchful eye of cameras for everything they did.
+But what he did after that gives Public its power.
+Believing the world was moving toward a time where people would give up privacy online, he commissioned an art project in which 100 volunteers were sequestered underneath New York City.
+They wore matching uniforms, lived in pods, and were subject to intense interrogation and under the watchful eye of cameras for everything they did.
 Yes, everything.

-After the cops shut that down, Harris went on to the same thing on a much smaller scale, with just him and his girlfriend, Tanya, in their apartment, in which dozens of motion-sensor cameras captured their every move.
-Yes, every “ there was even one installed inside the toilet.
-Again, it’s all fun until someone gets hurt, and that person is Tanya, when he suffers a breakdown and lashes out at her physically.
+After the cops shut that down, Harris went on to do the same thing on a much smaller scale: just him and his girlfriend, Tanya, in their apartment, with dozens of motion-sensor cameras capturing their every move.
+Yes, every there was even one installed inside the toilet.
+Again, its all fun until someone gets hurt, and that person is Tanya, when he suffers a breakdown and lashes out at her physically.

 Public is one of those documentaries that succeeds because of Timoners unfettered access to her subject, over the course of a decade.
 Harris makes for a remarkable focus part prophet, part madman, as troubled as he is intelligent.
 The film is fascinating, although too upsetting to be entertaining.
 You wont want to avert your eyes, but youll never want to see it again.
 And some of it sticks with you so strongly, you may never need to.
 Rod Lott